Rajnishmaurya/da6401_assignment2/partA/README.md

 # CNN Image Classification Assignment

-This project implements a Convolutional Neural Network (CNN) for image classification on the iNaturalist dataset.
+This assignment implements a Convolutional Neural Network (CNN) for image classification on the iNaturalist dataset.
 It includes hyperparameter optimization using Weights & Biases (wandb) and model evaluation.

 ## Project Structure